One crew member of the Lady Be Good was found 200 miles away from the crash site.

 Evidence revealed that the crew had parachuted out of the plane.
 While one man fell to his death when his parachute failed to fully open, the rest survived for eight days in the desert.
 They attempted to head north to civilization in vain.

-The wreckage of the Lady Be Good was brought back to the United States and laid to rest, and with it, the 15-year old mystery.
+Parts of the wreckage of the Lady Be Good were brought back to the United States but most remained in Libya, where it sits to this day.